Professor Paul Crowther

 I've contributed to the Deep Sky Videos channel and co-organised Sounds of the Cosmosa performance of the Planets Suite with astronomy visuals by graphic designers Human interspersed with a short narrative overview of astronomy for Festival of the Mind.

 The performance was recommissioned for 2015 Doc/Fest involving a reworked version of Doc/Fest: Sounds of the Cosmos at the Crucible Theatre.
 A further performance took place at the 2015 Latitude Festival.
-A new VR exhibition is planned for Festival of the Mind 2024!
+A new VR (mixed reality) exhibition: A Virtual Voyage Through the Milky Way previewed during Festival of the Mind 2024!

 Find out more